-Our recommendation is the Honda UMS425 Bent Shaft.
-It has a four-stroke engine with a one-pull starting mechanism, and is actually Honda's highest-selling product (above motorbikes and vehicles!).
+Our pick is the Honda UMS425 Bent Shaft.
+It's reasonably priced, has a four-stroke engine and features a one-pull starting mechanism.

-Our recommendation is the Victa Tornado Trimmer (Straight Split Shaft).
-This is a reliable engine, with an anti-vibration system built in to ensure you can keep edging for longer.
-It also has a built-in clutch and an ergonomic handle design, so you'll be able to whip comfortably.
+Our pick is the Victa Tornado Trimmer (Straight Split Shaft).
+It features an anti-vibration system so it's more comfortable to use.
+It also has an ergonomic handle design.

 Which is the best whipper snipper on a budget?

-Our recommendation is the Victa Swift Start Bent Split Shaft Trimmer.
-It comes with two different heads (easy feed Bumphead or Victa Easy Change Alloy Head) so you can adapt to whatever situation you're facing, as well as having a built-in auto-choke and soft pull-start system.
+Our pick is the Victa Swift Start Bent Split Shaft Trimmer.
+It has two different heads (easy feed Bumphead or Victa Easy Change Alloy Head) a built-in auto-choke and a soft pull-start system.

 Which is the best whipper snipper for professionals?

-Our recommendation is the Shindaiwa 2 Stroke Petrol Whipper Snipper.
-With a lightweight body and large fuel tank, this model is able to handle larger areas efficiently and comfortably.
-It's suitable for residential users and professional users alike!
+Our pick is the Shindaiwa 2 Stroke Petrol Whipper Snipper.
+With a lightweight body and large fuel tank, this model can handle larger areas efficiently and comfortably.

 What to look for in a whipper snipper